jazwinn/MobileProject/README.md

 > [!NOTE]
 > To use the **Machine Recognition** feature, you need a valid [Google Gemini API Key](https://aistudio.google.com/app/apikey).

-> [!IMPORTANT]
-> Without this key, the Map view in the Running capability will not function correctly.

 ## 🏗️ System Architecture

 The application follows strictly typed **Clean Architecture** principles with **MVVM (Model-View-ViewModel)**.